 Karnail Singh Sidhu was born in 1968 in village Kalala, Barnala in Punjab, India and immigrated to Canada in 1993.
 His brother, who was already residing in Canada filed for his residency and Karnail, along with his parents, younger brother and sister moved to Canada.
 After landing in Vancouver, BC, the family stayed in Surrey for some time and then moved to Penticton, BC in December 1993.

 Karnail opened his own Organic winery called Kalala in 2008 and it became a huge success, also being the third Indo-Canadian winery in the Okanagan Valley.
 Karnail recalls that there were around 250 Punjabi families living in Kelowna in the 1990’s and the Punjabi community would get together in the gurdwara to celebrate festivals such as Diwali and Vaisakhi.
-According to Karnail, the Punjabi community had cordial relations with the white and the Indigenous community.
+According to Karnail, the Punjabi community had cordial relations with the European descent Indigenous communities.
 It was rare that there was trouble.

 Karnail strongly believes that Canada is the only country that can allow you to become the Prime Minister if you become a citizen of this country and have the qualification, irrespective of your background and birth country.
 He also emphasizes that a person wearing a turban should be careful as a bad deed would result in the loss of reputation for the whole community.
 He currently resides in Kelowna and continues to run his own award winning winery, Kalala.